GoogleCloudPlatform/gcsfuse/docs/mounting.md

 ## Mounting

-As the user that will mount and use the file system, create the directory into which you want to mount the gcsfuse bucket:
+Say you want to mount the GCS bucket called `my-bucket`.
+First create the directory into which you want to mount the gcsfuse bucket, then run gcsfuse:

     mkdir /path/to/mount/point

-In order to mount the bucket named `my-bucket`, invoke the gcsfuse binary as follows:

     gcsfuse my-bucket /path/to/mount/point

+**Important**: You should run gcsfuse as the user who will be using the file system, not as root.
+Similarly, the directory should be owned by that user.
+Do not use `sudo` for either of the steps above or you will wind up with permissions issues.

-You should be able to see your bucket contents if you run `ls /path/to/mount/point`.
+You should now be able to see your bucket contents if you run `ls /path/to/mount/point`.

 ## Unmounting